nikerla/vc-content/pages/docs/lessons/lesson1.md

 ---
-title: Lesson 1 - How to deploy and and configure Virto Commerce Platform.
+title: Lesson 1 - How to deploy and and configure Virto Commerce.
-description: Lesson 1 - How to deploy and and configure Virto Commerce Platform.
+description: Lesson 1 - How to deploy and and configure Virto Commerce.
 layout: docs
 date: 2018-04-04
 priority: 1
 ---
 ## Summary

-Use this guide to <a class="crosslink" href="https://virtocommerce.com/ecommerce-hosting" target="_blank">deploy</a> and configure precompiled Virto Commerce Platform(backend) and Virto Commerce Storefront(frontend).
+Use this guide to <a class="crosslink" href="https://virtocommerce.com/ecommerce-hosting" target="_blank">deploy</a> and configure precompiled Virto Commerce Platform (backend) and Virto Commerce Storefront (frontend).

 ## Video
-* <a href="https://www.youtube.com/watch?v=oRL2jxv2Knc" target="_blank">Use this guide to <a class="crosslink" href="https://virtocommerce.com/ecommerce-hosting" target="_blank">deploy</a> and configure precompiled Virto Commerce Platform.</a>
+* <a href="https://www.youtube.com/watch?v=oRL2jxv2Knc" target="_blank">Part 1.
+How to deploy and configure Virto Commerce Platform.</a>
-* <a href="https://www.youtube.com/watch?v=QuA1ATgzWwc" target="_blank">Use this guide to <a class="crosslink" href="https://virtocommerce.com/ecommerce-hosting" target="_blank">deploy</a> and configure precompiled Virto Commerce Storefront</a>
+* <a href="https://www.youtube.com/watch?v=QuA1ATgzWwc" target="_blank">Part 2.
+How to deploy and configure Virto Commerce Storefront</a>

 ## Prerequisites